wwt/dcauto-study-resources/docs/sections/section_2.md

 ## :fontawesome-solid-lightbulb: Insights

 - We spent plenty of time watching the videos and reading the documentation in this guide, although we spent most of our time going through the hands-on learning exercises over, and over, and over again.
 The practice made a big difference in our ability to retain so many details.
-Forcing ourselves to type our way through the Jupyter Lab exercises was really hard and was also our best teacher.
+Forcing ourselves to type our way through the JupyterLab exercises was really hard and was also our best teacher.

 - The Cisco DevNet learning labs for ACI were a great starting point for us and set the tone for the things we needed to learn and practice.
 Following those up with the Jupyter and MIT exercises was very beneficial.